Every winter we are inundated with stories about the latest horrible, no good, very bad flu season.

 Imagine these Pittsburgh scenarios: garbage piling up on the sidewalk outside your house because there weren't enough healthy workers to collect the trash; businesses shutting down because there were no healthy employees; schools emptied as children sickened and died; a communication vacuum leaving the fates of your friends and families unknown due to inconsistent telephone and postal service.
 In some cities, funeral parlors ran out of caskets, bodies went uncollected in morgues, and trenches were dug for mass civilian burials.

-It was Red Cross networking that organized railroad delivery to Pittsburgh of caskets made elsewhere, and Red Cross requisitioning of city street-cleaners to fill in as gravediggers.
-Red Cross ambulances and trucks were lent to the city to transport bodies, and Red Cross workers arranged for enough hospital supplies, drugs, and vaccines for Pittsburghers.
+It was Red Cross networking that organized railroad delivery to Pittsburgh of caskets made elsewhere.
+The Red Cross requisitioned city street-cleaners to fill in as gravediggers.
+Red Cross ambulances and trucks were loaned to the city to transport bodies.
+Red Cross workers arranged for enough hospital supplies, drugs, and vaccines for Pittsburghers.

-Trained medical care was hard to come by, since WWI had left many communities short of doctors and nurses.
 Pneumonia was the shadow-killer of this epidemic, attacking flu suffers at the point of their weakest immunity.
-In an age without antibiotics, people had to rely on luck, prayers, and solicitous care by their loved ones.
-Problem was, during this epidemic many families were left with absolutely no healthy members to care for their afflicted.
+In an age without antibiotics, people had to rely on luck, prayers, and solicitous care by loved ones.
+Since WWI had left many communities short of doctors and nurses, trained medical care was hard to come by.
+But because this epidemic was so virulent, many families were left without healthy members to care for their afflicted.

-Again, it was the Red Cross that stepped in to organize and coordinate nurse recruitment and emergency patient care, even providing hot meals when desperate family situations were identified.
+Again, it was the Red Cross that stepped in to organize and coordinate nurse recruitment and emergency patient care.
+Red Cross volunteers even provided hot meals when desperate family situations were identified.